10 Great Reasons to Visit Canada and more about the Country

 Here’s a bit of history about why there is a French influence in Canada.

 The British started exploring and colonizing North America in the late 16th century.
 Gradually, throughout the 18th century, Great Britain started acquiring the territory from France that the French had colonized.
 After the French and Indian War, Great Britain and Spain acquired all of France’s territory in Canada in 1763 with the Treaty of Paris.

 People of French heritage make up the majority of native speakers of French in Canada.
-They in turn account for about 22 per cent of the country’s total population.
+They, in turn, account for about 22 per cent of the country’s total population.
 The majority of French Canadians reside in Quebec, where they make up the majority of the province’s population.
 However, French-Canadian minority communities exist in all other Canadian provinces and territories as well.

 For a taste of the French influence, consider a visit to Montreal and Quebec City.
-Other than the language and culture, French influences extend to the architecture, food, and wine.
+Other than the language and culture, French influences extend to architecture, food, and wine.

 Incredible Snowfields and Winter Adventures